✓ Lagt i kurven → Se kurv

-⚠️ Common mistake: “Giving up” when the season is almost over.
-The last weeks before closing are critical – holes and uneven areas that are not fixed now will get worse over winter.
+⚠ Common mistake: "Giving up" when the season is almost over.
+The last weeks before closing are critical — holes and uneven areas that are not fixed now will get worse over winter.
+Frost and moisture amplify any unevenness.

 • Increase focus on closing holes and circular dragging